shivansh-bhatnagar18/multiplayer-uno/CONTRIBUTING.md

 10. **Open a Pull Request**:
     - Open a pull request (PR) against the `main` branch of the original repository.
 Provide a clear description of your changes and reference the issue number you are fixing.
 Fill the self review checklist.

+11. **Address Review Comments**:
+      - If maintainers request changes to your code, make the necessary updates and push the changes to your branch.
+The fix/changes should not be in a separate commit - rather the original commit must be modified force-pushed to the branch.
+If merge conflicts arise, use `git rebase` to resolve them.

 <!-- todo: add details about modifying pull requests following a review.-->

+## Points to remember during contribution

+- Editing commit history and rebasing are very valuable tools for keeping the commit history clean and easy to understand.
+Please familiarize yourself with these concepts before contributing.
+In any case, the seniors will be there to help you out.
+- Before starting work, run `git fetch upstream` and then `git rebase upstream/master`, to rebase your branch on top of the main branch.
+This will help you avoid merge conflicts, and sync your branch with the main branch.

 ## Code Review